zamrokk/marketpulse/docs/src/frontend.md

    npm run dev
    ```

-   The server is running
+   Now the Deno server is running a starter frontend application.

-1. Go back to your frontend **app** project and import the **Viem** library for blockchain interactions, **thirdweb** for the wallet connection, **bignumber** because we are doing calculations on large numbers
+1. Go back to your frontend `app` project and import the `Viem` library for blockchain interactions, `thirdweb` for the wallet connection, and `bignumber` for calculations on large numbers:

    ```bash
    npm i viem thirdweb bignumber.js
    ```

-1. Add **typechain** library to dev dependency to generate your contracts structures and abi for Typescript
+1. Add the `typechain` library to generate your contract structures and ABI for Typescript:

    ```bash
    npm i -D typechain @typechain/ethers-v6
    ```

-1. Change your **./package.json** frontend **app** file to add this script below.
-It copied the output address of the last deployed contract into your source files and call typechain to generate types from your abi file from Hardhat folders
+1. Add this script to the `./package.json` file in the frontend application:

    ```json
     "postinstall": "cp ../ignition/deployments/chain-128123/deployed_addresses.json ./src  &&  typechain --target=ethers-v6 --out-dir=./src/typechain-types --show-stack-traces ../artifacts/contracts/Marketpulse.sol/Marketpulse.json",
    ```

+   This script copies the output address of the last deployed contract into your source files and calls typechain to generate types from the ABI file from the Hardhat folders.

-1. Run **npm i** to call the postinstall script automatically.
-You should see new files and folder on your **./src** frontend **app** folder
+1. Run `npm i` to call the postinstall script automatically.
+You should see new files and folders in the `./src` folder of the frontend application.

-1. Create an utility file to manage Viem errors.
+1. Create a utility file to manage Viem errors.
 Better to have nicer error display than technical and not helpful ones

    ```bash
    touch ./app/src/DecodeEvmTransactionLogsArgs.ts
    ```

-1. Edit **./app/src/DecodeEvmTransactionLogsArgs.ts** with
+1. Put this code in the `./app/src/DecodeEvmTransactionLogsArgs.ts` file:

    ```Typescript
    import {